pip-services/pip-services-docs/content/en/net/commons/convert/enum_converter.md

 ### Description

-Tje EnumConverter allows you to convert objects to Enums
+The EnumConverter allows you to convert objects to Enums

 ### Static methods